ad-8/dotfiles-nixos/README.md

 - *switch* to apply them

 # collect garbage
-`sudo nix-collect-garbage -d` followed by
+1. `sudo nix-collect-garbage -d`
-`sudo nixos-rebuild switch --flake ~/dotfiles-nixos#ax-mac`,
-which removes the old generations from the boot menu
+2. `sudo nixos-rebuild switch --flake ~/dotfiles-nixos#ax-mac` (to remove the old generations from the boot menu)

 # Annoyances
 - while modularizing the config, `nixos-rebuild` does *not* find a new file if it exists, but is *untracked* in the git repo